 What and Where?

-Vienna House will be a six storey, 123-unit dedicated rental building, in Vancouver’s Kensington – Cedar Cottage neighbourhood, at 2009-2037 Stainsbury Avenue.
+BC Housing and its partners are proposing Vienna House as a seven storey, 123-unit dedicated affordable housing rental building, in Vancouver’s Kensington – Cedar Cottage neighbourhood, at 2009-2037 Stainsbury Avenue.

 Pending approvals, Vienna House is aiming to welcome its first tenants in late 2023.